Transfer my domain?

-Find out how to transfer your domain name to another provider without disrupting your web services.
+Find out how to transfer your domain name to another domain name provider (Registrar).

 A registrar is a business that sells and supports domain names.
 Some registrars offer other services, such as website hosting and email services.
 Others provide registration as a stand-alone service.

 Found a registrar you think is right for you?
-Before you sign up, check they provide the information you need.
+Before you transfer your domain name, check if they provide the information you need.
 Your new registrar must: